znuny/manual/source/admin/email/outbound_email_profiles.rst

 .. important::

-    To use this feature, it mus first be activated by selecting the ``SendmailModule`` setting to ``Kernel::System::Email::MultiSendmail``.
+    To use this feature, it must first be activated by selecting the ``SendmailModule`` setting to ``Kernel::System::Email::MultiSendmail``.
 Once activated, you can create and manage multiple outbound email profiles. (see :ref:`admin_smtp_settings`  )

 Navigate to Admin ->  Outbound Email Profiles to create and manage your email profiles.